Code-Screen/Code-Screen.github.io/docs/handling-github-404-error.md

 # GitHub 404 Error

-When you create a custom test, or when a candidate submits their solution to one of your tests, you will be granted access to the private repository on `GitHub` in the `codescreen` account.
+When you create a custom assessment, or when a candidate submits their solution to one of your assessments, you will be granted access to the private repository on `GitHub` in the `codescreen` account.

 When you click on the repository link URL, you may see the following: